sevragorgia/CBAS/Scripts/README.md

 ### Create_Transcript_WikiPage.pl

 Perl script to generate github wikipages for a set of transcripts based on the annotations provided as a metatable.
 The metatable can contain DeSeq2 results appended after the last metatable columns.
-The pages produced can be pushed to the github wiki and will be functional.
+The pages produced can be pushed to the github wiki and will be functional (e.g. see this repo's wiki).

 ## Support: